 Pat was training and showing reining cow horses in the 70's and early 80's.
 He was one of the first trainers to use this style of rein in Snaffle Bit futurity competitions.
 At first he used horse hair, but they were expensive and delicate.
 Once he discovered the benefits of the yachting braid, he quickly adapted this more durable and long-lasting material in the use of his reins.

-Something you might not know is that Pat worked in a saddle shop as a young man, and learned the differences in types of leather.
+You might not know that Pat worked in a saddle shop as a young man and learned the differences in types of leather.
 This is why you usually see oil-tanned leather such as harness leather or latigo on most of his headstalls because when horses sweat, it easily rots most other kinds of leather.

 Sweet Iron Snaffle